December 4, 2019 • In Electrical • 4 Min Read

 The quickest way to determine your home’s compatibility is by knowing whether you have a C-wire.
 A C-wire, otherwise known as a ‘common wire,’ works with all smart thermostats on the market.

-If you’re experiencing a heating, electrical or plumbing issue give HomeX Remote Assist a try.
+If you’re experiencing a heating, electrical, or plumbing issue give HomeX Remote Assist a try.
 You’ll be connected with a vetted technician over the phone or through video chat to diagnose and even fix your issue virtually.

-A C-wire, or a common wire, runs from your low voltage heating system (24v) and carries continuous power to your thermostat.
+A C-wire, or a common wire, runs from your low-voltage heating system (24v) and carries continuous power to your thermostat.
 In today’s electric market, most newer heating and cooling systems have C-wires, which guarantees compatibility for the installation of all smart thermostats.

-If your home operates on a low voltage heating system, you should be able to locate the C-wire behind your current thermostat.
+If your home operates on a low-voltage heating system, you should be able to locate the C-wire behind your current thermostat.

 You should be able to pop the cover off of your thermostat with ease.
-When you open your thermostat, you can quickly identify your C-wire among five coloured wires by locating the wire (usually blue) connected to ‘terminal C.’
+When you open your thermostat, you can quickly identify your C-wire among five colored wires by locating the wire (usually blue) connected to ‘terminal C.’

 You may find there are fewer than five wires, or there is no wire attached to terminal C. It’s possible that the wires are tucked inside the wall.
 You can assess this situation in one of two ways.